luisferpl/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+# Identify
+subject: identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+# Activity_Label:
-# Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist:
+Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist:

-1. WALKING: value 1.
+- WALKING: value 1.
-2. WALKING_UPSTAIRS: value 2.
+- WALKING_UPSTAIRS: value 2.
-3. WALKING_DOWNSTAIRS: value 3.
+- WALKING_DOWNSTAIRS: value 3.
-4. SITTING: value 4.
+- SITTING: value 4.
-5. STANDING: value 5.
+- STANDING: value 5.
-6. LAYING: value 6.
+- LAYING: value 6.

 # List of all features of measurements: